Geothermal pros and cons

 A geothermal ground loop can deliver all the thermal energy a home needs for heating and cooling throughout the year.
 This thermal energy is available on-site — right from the backyard — and on-demand.

 Pros of Geothermal Energy

-1. Geothermal is a source of clean renewable energy.
+1. A geothermal system is a source of clean renewable energy.

 Geothermal energy means you no longer need to rely on fossil fuels like oil, propane, or gas to heat your home.
 These harmful fossil fuels cause environmental damage and contribute to global warming throughout the process of their production, transportation, and combustion.

-Switching to geothermal energy drastically reduces your carbon footprint and your home’s greenhouse gas emissions.
+Switching to geothermal system drastically reduces your carbon footprint and your home’s greenhouse gas emissions.

 The majority of greenhouse gas emissions from buildings are a result of space conditioning (heating and cooling).
 So, by exchanging your furnace for a geothermal system, you are immediately and substantially decreasing your environmental impact.